jawj/zapatos-docs/src/index.md

   Brian – ${leaveBookedForBrian}`);
 ```

-Expanding the results, we see that one of the requests is retried and then fails — as it must to retain one doctor on shift — thanks to the `SERIALIZABLE` isolation (`REPEATABLE READ`, which is one isolation level weaker, wouldn't help).
+Expanding the results, we see that one of the requests is retried and then fails — as it must to retain one doctor on shift — thanks to the `SERIALIZABLE` isolation. `REPEATABLE READ`, which is one isolation level weaker, wouldn't help here.

 #### Transaction isolation shortcuts